โ† Back to Blog

 • Higher leg counts scale down to keep evaluation fast

-When your dataset is small (under 200 rows) or you have a boost active, the optimizer relaxes its pre-filter and considers all rows with valid odds โ€” not just those that are already +EV on their own.
-This is important because a boost can turn a marginally -EV combination into a strong +EV parlay.
+When your dataset is small (under 200 rows) or you have a boost or risk-free promo active, the optimizer relaxes its pre-filter and considers all rows with valid odds โ€” not just those that are already +EV on their own.
+This is important because a boost or risk-free adjustment can turn a marginally -EV combination into a strong +EV parlay.

 Best Price on Book Toggle